Looking for Rewards?*

 Can I open a cash ISA with bad credit?

+Yes, you can open a cash ISA regardless of your credit score.
 Unlike a standard bank account, cash ISAs aren’t categorised as credit products, so you won’t need to pass a credit check to open one.
-This means you can open a cash ISA, regardless of your credit score.

-Flexible ISAs were launched in April 2016.
-This type of ISA allows savers to withdraw and replace money without the replacement cash counting towards the annual ISA allowance.
-While these were uncommon initially, their popularity has grown considerably, with significantly more providers offering this type of ISA.
+A flexible ISA allows savers to withdraw and replace money without the replacement cash counting towards the annual ISA allowance.

 Can I combine multiple old ISAs into one?

-What happens to your allowance at the end of the year?
+What happens to your ISA allowance at the end of the year?

-Your ISA allowance resets each tax year, allowing you to invest further across your ISA(s), with tax-free status, once again.
-In the tax year 2023/24, the ISA allowance is £20,000, which can be split across multiple ISAs.
-If you fail to use your full allowance for the year, this is lost and does not carry over into the new tax year.
+Your ISA allowance resets each tax year.
+If you fail to use your full allowance for the year, it’s lost and you can’t carry it over to the new tax year.